InsertKoinIO/koin/koin-projects/docs/getting-started/kotlin.md

----
-layout: docs
-title: Getting started with Kotlin & Koin
-description: Let's start with a standalone Kotlin app
-group: getting-started
-toc: true
----

-## About
+# Getting Started with JUnit Tests {docsify-ignore-all}

-This tutorial lets you write a Kotlin application and use Koin inject and retrieve your components.
+> This tutorial lets you write a Kotlin application and use Koin inject and retrieve your components.

 ## Get the code